mbarde/unikold.connector/README.md

 --------

 - SOAP-Requests are cached (lifetime can be specified)
-- Live-View to test your SOAP-Requests: `soap_test`
+- Live-View to test your SOAP-Requests: `test_soap`

 Installation